stevenczwu/agi_para_extracter/README.md

 How to use:

-    download "para_extracter" and use it as a python package
+    download folder "para_extracter" and use it as a python package

 Interface summary: